openglbook/openglbook.com/_includes/chapter-4-content.md

 <!--- 4.31 -->
 {% gist EddyLuten/e25a566c36319e3c50f7 %}

-* The program parameter takes in the shader program’s identifier as generated by the call to glCreateProgram
+* The program parameter takes in the shader program's identifier as generated by the call to glCreateProgram
 * The name parameter takes in the name of the uniform variable as defined in the GLSL source code as a regular character string